 But Dixon will have none of this, and writes an entire treatise based upon a consistent misreading of the founding texts.
 How can this be?
 A book-length treatment of precisely this issue with reference to misguided Christian retributive views in criminal justice is Timothy Gorringe's God's Just Vengeance (1996).
 At one point Gorringe asks, with reference to a pervasive and lengthy Christian tradition of retributive views towards "criminals": "How is it that the question whether the law might be wrong, or even wicked, does not arise for these good Christian people (p.
 5)?"
-Likewise, Father George Zabelka, Chaplain to the 1945 Hiroshima and Nagasaki atomic bomb squadrons, upon repentance for blessing the murder of hundreds of thousands in an instant, wrote that the just war theory is "something that Christ never taught nor hinted at."
-Yet almost all Christian era.
+Likewise, as already mentioned, Father George Zebalka, Chaplain to the 1945 Hiroshima and Nagasaki atomic bomb squadrons, upon repentance for blessing the murder of hundreds of thousands in an instant, wrote that the just war theory is "something that Christ never taught nor hinted at."
+Yet almost all Christian have embraced just war and retributive justice theories throughout much of the Christian era.
 Why, when it is biblically so unfounded?

 Similarly, while we both acknowledge that we follow the same Lord and equally take seriously the Bible, I could wish that Dixon would ponder more what he allows is at least possible, that biblically the traditional view of hell "might also be erroneous (p.
 173)."
+In

-In Jesus' direct allusions to hell, not once are "unbelievers" in view, but always the religiously self-righteous.
-Disturbingly, Douglas Frank, an evangelical author (1986), characterizes evangelicalism as centrally prone towards being pharasaical.
-"We are the Phasrisees of our time, if anyone is.", he writes (p.
+Jesus' direct allusions to hell, not once are "unbelievers" in view, but always the religiously self-righteous.
+Disturbingly, Douglas Frank, an evangelical author as also adduced earlier (1986), characterizes evangelicalism as centrally prone towards being pharisaical.
+"We are the Pharisees of our time, if anyone is.", he writes (ibid, p.
 229).
 A Baptist pastor friend puts it tellingly: "Every Sunday in the pulpit I stand in danger of leading my flock to hell!"